Portfolio & Transparency

 I’m an active alum of the College of William & Mary, and working with the school to develop a technology and educational strategy to help create meaningful lifetime partnerships between the College and its alumni.
 I’m also actively involved in a program at W&M to support research fellowships for undergraduates, helping support the college’s highest potential students to do exciting research in their field of passion.
 In 2014, I delivered The Convocation Address at this great college.

 My past board seats (and I’ve donated to each) include Boston Lyric Opera, Network for Teaching Entrepreneurship (NFTE), Spoleto Festival, the South Carolina Coastal Conservation League, the endowment Board for the College of William and Mary, and the Foundation Board for the College of Charleston.
+My only current board seat is with the NEA Foundation.

 Education Initiatives I’ve Invested In

-I have invested in two for-profit companies doing work in education.
+I have invested in three for-profit companies doing work in education.
 The Flatiron School was recently acquired by WeWork.
 The gains I made were donated to the 501(3)c educ21c.
 And I have provided funding to MissionU, a post-high-school immersion that helps young adults access great careers, while charging no tuition.
 Oddly, they were also acquired by WeWork.
 Any gains from these investments go to edu21c.